fluxcd/website/content/en/docs/cheatsheets/bootstrap.md

 ### Multi-tenancy lockdown

-Lock down Flux on a multi-tenant cluster by disabling cross-namespace references and setting a default service account:
+Lock down Flux on a multi-tenant cluster by disabling cross-namespace references and Kustomize remote bases, and by setting a default service account:

 ```yaml
 apiVersion: kustomize.config.k8s.io/v1beta1